-There are few comprehensive analyses of the changing epidemiology of malaria in China, or of the achievement of the NMEP by 2015 and challenges for the halfway point goals of the NMEP, and the evidence in favour of these actions has been more descriptive than quantitative.10,15-18 Both donors and policy makers should ideally have information about the costs and benefits of interventions, especially during the transition of funders from international to domestic sources.19-21 A robust epidemiological and cost–benefit analysis is crucial to support the design and update of national strategies and future needs for malaria elimination.20-22 Here we have conducted an observational situation analysis to determine (1) the epidemiological trends and burden of malaria, (2) areas and populations with residual transmission, and (3) the costs of interventions from different donors for malaria elimination from 2011 to 2015 in China.
+There are few comprehensive analyses of the changing epidemiology of malaria in China, or of the achievement of the NMEP by 2015 and challenges for the halfway point goals of the NMEP, and the evidence in favour of these actions has been more descriptive than quantitative.10,15-18 Both donors and policy makers should ideally have information about the costs and benefits of interventions.19-21 A robust epidemiological and cost analysis is crucial to support the design and update of national strategies and future needs for malaria elimination.20-22 Here we have conducted an observational analysis to determine (1) the epidemiological trends and burden of malaria, (2) areas and populations with residual transmission, and (3) the costs of interventions from different donors for malaria elimination from 2011 to 2015 in China.
 This work identifies the achievements and challenges and thereby helps to plan resource allocation for the second-half (2016-2020) of the elimination plan and the ultimate goals of NMEP in China.

 METHODS